The b-functions of semi-invariants of quivers: Introduction

 \section{Introduction}

-A lot of effort has been made on the calculations of $b$-functions of semi-invariants of prehomogeneous spaces, for example in the papers \cite{kimu,skko,ukai}.
-In the paper \cite{sugi}, the $b$-functions for quivers of type $A$ are computed.
-In this paper, we will prove natural generalizations for various quivers.
+A lot of effort has been made to calculate the $b$-functions of semi-invariants of prehomogeneous vector spaces (for example, see \cite{kimu,skko,ukai}).
+In \cite{graschu} the $b$-functions of linear free divisors of prehomogeneous spaces are studied, among them some $b$-functions arising from quivers.
+In \cite{sugi} the $b$-functions for quivers of type $A_n$ are computed.
+This paper is a natural continuation of the program.